jvmahon/homebridge-homeseer/README.md

 This Plugin is at end-of-life stage.

 It has been reborn as the "Homebridge-HomeSeer4" plugin.
+See github https://github.com/jvmahon/Homebridge-HomeSeer4, and npmjs: https://www.npmjs.com/package/homebridge-homeseer4

-See https://github.com/jvmahon/Homebridge-HomeSeer4.
-Major new changes include:
+Major changes in the updated plugin include:

 * A new Telnet based device control interface which is substantially faster when controlling a large number of devices at once.
 * Simplified "config.json" setup including additional capabilities to automatically set more of the operational device parameters (icluding all of the on / off / open / close/ Lock / Unlock values for HomeSeer devices) as well as all Thermostat device parameters.